lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 - And that's it!

 In our MVP, a visitor cannot update / delete any restaurant or review.
-This is the role of the admin (i.e. **you**) - no need to generate a new controller through `namespace :admin` routes, as a developer you have the power to manipulate the DB from the `rails console` if you want to update / delete any record.
+This is the role of the admin (i.e. **you**) - as a developer you have the power to manipulate the DB from the `rails console` if you want to update / delete any record.

 We know it's a pretty basic MVP, but we just need you to understand that **each route is the embodiment of a user-story**.
 Don't just blindly write 7 CRUD routes for every model in your app.
 It's the best way to get confused by your own product and forget what your MVP really is.